-Do you think your retail store could benefit more from motivated, top performing staff?
+Do you think your retail store could benefit more from motivated, top-performing staff?
 Do you feel as if your retail employees could do better at serving customers?
 If you answered yes to the above questions, continue reading.
-This post will outline 5 tips for a retail training program, which retailers can use to facilitate effective retail employee training.
+This post will outline 5 tips for a retail training program, which retailers can use to facilitate the creation of effective retail employee training courses.

 Retail Sales Training Program Tips

 Retail staff should not only be trained to greet shoppers in a prompt manner but also have a repertoire or selection of “go to” lines, which probe clients’ product needs.
 If your retail staff can get shoppers to open up about their interests or habits, they (staff) will be better positioned to steer them towards the right products.
 This must be done within the first few seconds of the shoppers’ entry into the store, hence the significance for this kind of training.

 The words your staff use when communicating with customers can greatly determine if a sale will be made or not.
 It is advisable for your staff to develop a list of key sales phrases that trigger positive visions for shoppers.